What is Giving Tuesday?

 - Get a matching grant from a partner or major donor.
 Campaigns with matching grants work extremely well for short timelines.
 Plus, it’s publicity for both your campaign and the sponsor.

-- Do something fun and different on social media such as creating a special #GivingTuesday hashtag for your campaign.
+- Do something fun and different on social media such as creating a special #GivingTuesday hashtag for your campaign, going LIVE on Facebook throughout the day, or utilizing Instagram Stories.

-- Integrate a physical or virtual event for extra engagement on November 28th, such as a walk-a-thon or giving up a meal.
+- Integrate a physical or virtual event for extra engagement, such as a walk-a-thon, growing a mustache, or giving up a meal.

 - Focus on your donors and use the day to show them why they should give during the holiday season.
 In other words, make use of the #GivingTuesday concept and show your community some love!